jnimish77/Cloud-Computing-and-Programming-using-various-tools/Hadoop-A-Project-to-map-new-Your-taxi-data-info/README.md

 #Note:
  * This is an academic project:

- * it rewuires a file called "unixstadium.csv' on hadoop cluster (in this case it was built in the campus's cloud infrastructure) that was insid the directory name'taxi'
+ * it requires a file called "unixstadium.csv' on hadoop cluster (in this case it was built in the campus's cloud infrastructure) that was insid the directory name'taxi'

 # Introduction